ludicdrive/landscaping-system-docs/docs/mapbox.md

 # Mapbox

-With the extension [Landscaping Mapbox](https://www.unrealengine.com/marketplace/en-US/product/landscaping-mapbox) heightmap tiles from Mapbox can easily be imported.
+With the extension [Landscaping Mapbox](https://unrealassetstore.com/product/landscaping-mapbox) heightmap tiles from Mapbox can easily be imported.
 Therefore only the extents of the area to import must be selected in the [DTM Import Options](heights?id=import-area-optional) dialog.
-(In UE4 the extents (bounding box) of the area must be pasted into the [DTM Import Options](heights?id=import-area-optional) dialog).
-The heightmaps will be downloaded automatically and the Landscape / World Composition / World Partition will be created.
+The heightmaps will be downloaded automatically and the Landscape Mesh will be created.

 ## Mapbox Data

 ### Heightmap data

 The heightmap data used is `Mapbox Terrain-DEM v1` or `Mapbox Terrain-RGB v1` - it can be chosen in the Settings.
 Depending on the area, the highest zoom level is 14 or 15.
-Despite Mapbox claims that for `Mapbox Terrain-DEM v1` data until zoom level 15 is available, it is only availalbe up to zoom level 14 for most regions. `Mapbox Terrain-DEM v1` will be loaded with double resolution and is therefore from the same quality as ``Mapbox Terrain-RGB v1`.
+Despite Mapbox claims that for `Mapbox Terrain-DEM v1` data until zoom level 15 is available, it is only availalbe up to zoom level 14 for most regions.
+Some have even lower zoom levels and are just upsampled.
+If the terrain appears blocky after import, lower the zoom level to get better results. `Mapbox Terrain-DEM v1` will be loaded with double resolution and is therefore from the same quality as ``Mapbox Terrain-RGB v1`.
 [Mapbox Terrain-DEM v1](https://docs.mapbox.com/data/tilesets/reference/mapbox-terrain-dem-v1/)
 [Mapbox Terrain-RGB v1](https://docs.mapbox.com/data/tilesets/reference/mapbox-terrain-rgb-v1/)
 Resolutions for each zoom level can be looked up here: [Zoom Level Reference](https://docs.mapbox.com/help/glossary/zoom-level/)